Vyral/base-template/_posts/2020-03-13-my-thoughts-on-offering-discounts-for-outdated-homes.md

 <br>If you’re getting ready to sell your home and you know it’s outdated, should you offer a discount to buyers?

-**There are different degrees to outdated homes**.
+**There are different degrees of outdated homes**.
 I’ve seen homes from 1960 in mint condition with green countertops.
 Although they are very clean and cool to see, they’re definitely outdated and not something that most buyers want.

-Many homes constructed in the 80s, 90s, and early 2000s were built with very basic materials.
-These things make a home look and feel old and outdated. **For this very reason, it’s very important to hire a real estate professional**.
+Many homes constructed in the '80s, '90s, and early 2000s were built with very basic materials.
+These things make a home look and feel old and outdated. **For this reason, it’s very important to hire a real estate professional**.
 They will be able to give you an idea of what the different market values are for a home that has been completely remodeled and one that’s outdated.

 {% include pullquote.html %}